-My personal favourite is when you just cannot, at any cost, be allowed to enjoy the experience.
+My personal favourite is when you just cannot, under any circumstances, at any cost, be allowed to enjoy parenting.
 Any exclamation of joy is met with the classic tilted head accompanied by a sqwuawk of “Just wait until you have two/three/twins etc…!’.
 I take my hat off to anyone with more than one (especially those with multiples) and I’m happy to wave my white flag at those attempting to make it a competition.

 I didn’t have a strong maternal example to follow, which made me worry that it wouldn’t come naturally, but also gave me the freedom to make my own way.
-I’ve learned that it’s not about better or worse decisions, but different instincts and beliefs, and for the most part everyone is trying their best.
+From hypnobirthing to baby-led weaning, bottle feeding and screen time; we've made our own minds up.
+It’s not about better or worse decisions, but different instincts and beliefs, and for the most part everyone is just trying their best.

-Contrary to popular belief having children does not in fact give you instant wisdom; some of the best advice, guidance and observations I’ve had is from people without kids, complete strangers or even the girls in JoJo so try not to get precious about it.
+Contrary to popular belief having children does not in fact give you instant wisdom; some of the best advice, guidance and observations I’ve had is from people without kids, complete strangers or even the girls in JoJo so don't get precious about it.

-Last but by no means least has been the somewhat healing realisation that for some people like me having a child suddenly makes the future far more important than your past.
+Last but by no means least has been the somewhat healing realisation for me that having a child suddenly makes the future far more important than your past.